 Oatmeal has been proven to help people shed stubborn pounds from researchers across the globe.
 Here are just a few ways it helps you drop the weight:

 Soluble Fiber: With 4g of dietary fiber per serving, oatmeal is naturally full of the nutrient.
 It makes us feel full after a meal.
-The fullness from fiber makes it easier to fight cravings and not have to fight blood sugar dips common after hitting the vending machine.
-In one study, those who ate a calorie restrictive diet with oatmeal being the main meal once or twice a day last on average 12 pounds in six weeks.
+The fullness from fiber makes it easier to fight cravings and not have to fight blood sugar dips commonly after hitting the vending machine.
+In one study, those who ate a calorie-restrictive diet with oatmeal being the main meal once or twice a day last on average 12 pounds in six weeks.
 The participants of this study from the Department of Applied Nutrition and Food Chemistry in Sweden attributed their weight loss success to the feeling of satiety the oat products gave them.

 Detoxing the Body: Oatmeal also helps to detox the body by using the soluble fiber to slow the rate at which we absorb food and to stimulate the production of bile from the liver.
 The end result is a gentle way to clean out your system and help your gut produce friendly bacteria.

-Long Lasting Benefits: While fiber leaves you feeling fuller for longer in the short term, studies are showing the long-term benefits of increased fiber consumption.
-Those who increased fiber intake to around 11g a day for a year weighed 8 pounds less than those who took in less than 6 grams in a ten-year study from Department of Medicine in Boston.
+Long-Lasting Benefits: While fiber leaves you feeling fuller for longer in the short term, studies are showing the long-term benefits of increased fiber consumption.
+Those who increased fiber intake to around 11g a day for a year weighed 8 pounds less than those who took in less than 6 grams in a ten-year study from the Department of Medicine in Boston.

 How does oatmeal taste?